lmorg/murex/docs/parser/brace-quote.md

 ### Legacy Support

-Version 3.x of _murex_ introduced support for the `%` token, before that brace quotes worked without it.
+Version 3.x of Murex introduced support for the `%` token, before that brace quotes worked without it.
 However to retain backwards compatibility, the older syntax is still supported...albeit officially classed as "deprecated" and may be removed from a future release.